TimFau/goal-focus-dashboard/docs/01-vision-and-functionality.md

 - **Carry Over**
   - Overdue/incomplete items presented for quick triage.
-  - Bulk actions: Add to Today (On Deck), Pin to Top 3, Snooze (Tomorrow, +3d, Next Mon), Complete, Delete.
+  - Bulk actions: Add to On Deck, Pin to Top 3, Snooze (Tomorrow, +3d, Next Mon), Complete, Delete.
   - Auto-opens once per day if there are many items; tracks the oldest item age.
   - Includes a Snoozed Items modal for items moved into the future.
   - Implemented in `components/CarryOverCard.tsx`.